-In February 2011, Moody's Investors Service downgraded Ringkjobing's long term bank deposit rating to A2 from A1 and confirmed the negative outlook on both the BFSR and long-term deposit ratings.
+In May 2011, Moody's Investors Service downgraded Ringkjobing's long term bank deposit rating to A3 from A2 and the BFSR to C from C+.
+In February 2011, Moody's Investors Service had downgraded the bank's long term bank deposit rating to A2 from A1 and confirmed the negative outlook on both the BFSR and long-term deposit ratings.
 This rating action followed similar rating actions taken for other Danish banks and reflects a reduction of Moody's systemic support assumptions for the Danish market to low from high.
 The reassessment of Danish systemic support assumptions followed the bankruptcy of Amagerbanken and the demonstrated willingness and ability of the Danish government to use resolution tools provided under new legislation to impose losses on deposit holders and senior creditors in a bankruptcy impose losses to deposit holders and senior creditors of Danish banks.
-Further, as a result of the imposed losses to senior debt and depositors, Moody's expects that Danish banks' funding will in the future be more vulnerable to investor and depositor transfers in the event of stress.
-This is reflected by the negative outlook on Ringkjobing Landbobank's BFSR.
+The downgrade of Ringkjobing Landbobank's ratings in May 2011 reflects Moody's assessment of deteriorated asset quality, as illustrated by gross loans subject to individual impairments increasing to 6.2% as at year-end 2010, from 5% in 2009.
+Moreover, the bank has a higher-than-average share of exposure to the ailing agricultural sector.
+Better-than-average capitalisation and profitability support a stable outlook on the bank's BFSR and deposit rating.